fco2/EmployeeDirectory/README.md

 ## Is there any other information you’d like us to know?
 - I have implemented the swipe down to refresh employee list using the Google's accompanist swipeRefresh library.
   When you swipe down, a network call to the api is made to refresh the employee list.
 - I utilized dto (data transfer objects) to get data from the api, and then mapped that result to a more concise object (Employee) in order to only get data points which the view/presentation layer needs.
+- This app was built with focus on mobile devices.